• Skip to content

 It’s best to turn off the TV and other screens during family meals.
 This stops your family from being distracted and helps your toddler to focus on eating and listening to their appetite.

 Sitting while eating is important to prevent choking.
 If toddlers walk around or play while they’re eating, they stop concentrating on what’s in their mouths.
-If you all sit down together to eat at family meals, it can encourage your toddler to sit down too.
+If you sit down together when you eat family meals, it can encourage your toddler to sit down too.

 Supported By